poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 ## Modifying existing packages in the community archive

-If you identify a mistake in any package, be it in the context data (`.janno` files), package-meta-data (`POSEIDON.yml`), bibliographic information (`.bib` files) or genotype data, we welcome both issues to point them out and contributions to correct them directly.
+If you identify a mistake in any package, be it in the context data (`.janno` files), package metadata (`POSEIDON.yml`), bibliographic information (`.bib` files), or genotype data, we welcome both issues to point them out and contributions to correct them directly.
+The process is similar to the package submission described above.

 **1. Fork and clone the GitHub repository that contains the package you want to improve.**

-Unlike for the package submission (see above), it is recommended to make a full clone of the repository with Git LFS (see above, so to clone without `GIT_LFS_SKIP_SMUDGE=1` here).
-Expert users are asked, though, to reduce their bandwidth requirements as much as possible.
-Changes in non-genotype data files are well possible with an incomplete clone.
+Just as above described for the package submission, please remember to clone with `GIT_LFS_SKIP_SMUDGE=1`.
+Individual LFS files can be downloaded with `git lfs pull --include "PATH-TO-FILE"`.
+This is necessary if you would like to modify not just the context- and meta data, but also the genotype data of a package.

 **2. Modify the files you want to change.**

 Remember to also i. update the md5 checksums in the POSEIDON.yml file, ii. increment the package version number and iii. add an informative entry to the changelog file after you are done.
 This can be done automatically with [`trident rectify`](trident?id=rectify-command).

-Please use its command line arguments to get well documented changes according to the following examples:

 - Example 1: You added a radiocarbon date for a sample in the .janno file
 	```